bitcoin/bips/bip-0039/bip-0039-wordlists.md

 6. No very similar words with 1 letter of difference.
 7. Words are sorting according English alphabet (Czech sorting has difference in "ch").
 8. No words already used in other language mnemonic sets (english, italian, french, spanish).
 Letters with diacritical marks from these sets are counted as analogous  letters without diacritical marks.

+### Turkish

+Credits: @paribu (Paribu bilgi@paribu.com)

+Words chosen using the following rules:

+1. Words are 3-8 letters long.
+2. No very similar words with 2 letter of difference.
+3. Only nouns, adjective and adverbs, no other word types.
+4. No words with double vocals (like: saat).
+5. No complex verb forms.
+6. No plural words.
+7. No words that remind negative/sad/bad things.
+8. No words with double spelling.